omics-datascience/modulector/DEPLOYING.md

 In order to create a database dump you can execute the following command:

-`sudo docker exec -t [name of DB container] pg_dump [db name] | gzip > modulector.sql.gz`
+`sudo docker exec -t [name of DB container] pg_dump [db name] --data-only | gzip > modulector.sql.gz`

-That command will create a compressed file with the database dump inside
+That command will create a compressed file with the database dump inside. **Note** that `--data-only` flag is present as DB structure is managed by Django Migrations so they are not necessary.
+If you want to drop data before importing later you maybe want to add `--clean` flag as [official docs](https://www.postgresql.org/docs/12/app-pgdump.html) indicates.

 ### Import